With RamBase ERP, startup company Norxe gained immediate control in all business critical processes, with no big investments.

 As a startup company, you don’t want to invest too heavily in IT-costs.

-- The possibility of upscaling as the business grows has been improtant for us.
-The fact that the system is in the cloud and is accessible from everywhere is also a key benefit.
-We feel safe and secure, and all the standard issues such as backups, admission control and redundancy is professionally handled.
+– The possibility of upscaling as the business grows has been important for us.
+The fact that the system is in the cloud, and thereby accessible from everywhere, is also a key benefit.
+We feel safe and secure, and all the standard issues such as backups, admission control, and redundancy are professionally handled.
 Servers are securely placed in a Norwegian mountain hall, which adds to our feeling of safety.
-The system is always up to date, and we avoid building up technical depth.
+The system is always up to date, and we avoid building up technical debt.
 Not having to worry over these issues was quite essential for us when choosing a system, Olsen says.

 When the time came to choose a system, Olsen contacted Mazeppa Consulting, a consultancy firm specializing in ERP systems.
 Mazeppa has implemented ERP systems for over two decades, and is now an official partner of Hatteland’s cloud ERP system, RamBase.